astrohart/MFR/MFR.Settings.Configuration.Events/README.md

 ##### Namespace

-MFR.Objects.Configuration.Events
+MFR.Configuration.Events

 ##### Summary

-Defines the data that is passed by all events of type [ConfigurationImportedEventHandler](#T-MFR-Objects-Configuration-Events-ConfigurationImportedEventHandler 'MFR.Objects.Configuration.Events.ConfigurationImportedEventHandler').
+Defines the data that is passed by all events of type [ConfigurationImportedEventHandler](#T-MFR-Objects-Configuration-Events-ConfigurationImportedEventHandler 'MFR.Configuration.Events.ConfigurationImportedEventHandler').

 <a name='M-MFR-Objects-Configuration-Events-ConfigurationImportedEventArgs-#ctor-System-String-'></a>
 ### #ctor(path) `constructor`

 ##### Summary

-Creates a new instance of [ConfigurationImportedEventArgs](#T-MFR-Objects-Configuration-Events-ConfigurationImportedEventArgs 'MFR.Objects.Configuration.Events.ConfigurationImportedEventArgs') and returns a reference to it.
+Creates a new instance of [ConfigurationImportedEventArgs](#T-MFR-Objects-Configuration-Events-ConfigurationImportedEventArgs 'MFR.Configuration.Events.ConfigurationImportedEventArgs') and returns a reference to it.

 ##### Parameters